zemser/zemser/README.md

 # Hi, you've reached Izzy's Git! <br/>  You can reach me via e-mail: zemser@gmail.com
 :bowtie: **About me**:\
 \
-Experienced Software Developer with a demonstrated history of working with modern web technologies..\
+Experienced Software Developer with a demonstrated history of working with modern web technologies. \
-Skilled in React, Node.js, Python, AWS, and database management (SQL, MongoDB).
+Skilled in React, Node.js, Python, AWS, and database management (SQL, MongoDB). \
 💻 Strong engineering professional with a B.Sc. in Computer Science from Ben-Gurion University.

 :briefcase: Skills:\